 Bread contains starch, and that starch is made up of two kinds of molecules: amylose and amylopectin.
 In their natural state, these starch molecules have a crystalline structure.
 When heated using dry heat, like when you toast a slice of bread, these starches undergo dextrification—the starches turn brown and turn to sugar.

 Caramelization is something different, but related, and happens simultaneously, having to do with the oxidation of sugars.
 It also results in the browning of bread.
 But with caramelization, it's a chemical reaction happening to sugars, whereas, with dextrification, it's the starch that is being acted upon.

 In any case, there is another characteristic of starches, which is that when they're heated using moist heat, they absorb water, causing the starch granules to swell.
 And, once you take the loaf out of the oven, the starches start to cool, and they gelatinize or thicken.
 This is what gives fresh bread its springy, spongy texture.

 But over time, the starches undergo what is called retrogradation, meaning the starch granules give back some of their water, as it works its way to the surface of the loaf and evaporates.
 As this happens, the starches partially revert to their crystalline structure, which causes the bread to become hard and brittle.
 But fortunately, this process can be reversed—at least temporarily.

 That's because there is still some water left in the bread.
-The trick is to heat the bread up so that that water can be reabsorbed into the starch granules once again, so that it can revert to its springy, fresh-bread state.
+The trick is to heat the bread up so that water can be reabsorbed into the starch granules once again so it can revert to its springy, fresh-bread state.